 And I really respected and liked the general a long time ago, but I didn't know him, and I've gotten to know him the last few years.

-and I think he's a great guy and the type of person that can be George Washington 2.0.
+And I think he's a great guy and the type of person that can be George Washington 2.0.

-Because he understands it's a globalist New World Order operation.
+And I, quite frankly, think he's better suited than somebody like Trump because he understands it's a globalist New World Order operation.

 Now, I think I actually agree with Alex that Flynn could be another George Washington, but from my perspective, it's the dark version of our first president.

-Flynn made some comments that we're going to get into later when he was speaking at the Cornerstone Church in San Antonio just before this.
+Flynn made some comments that we're going to get into later when he was speaking at the Cornerstone Church in San Antonio over just before this.

 It was part of the fairly QAnon-leaning Reawaken America tour.